The Compelling Devotion to Metal & Passing on Skills

 by Rauni Higson, MBE p.90-91

 Both the 3D filigree necklaces Entwine VI and Ensparkled are examples of how much I push the technique of filigree to defy the laws of physics.
-The process I pioneered to create them is one of the things I most love to teach because, in continually breaking new ground in a centuries-old metalsmithing technique, I’ve opened up whole worlds for my students to expand their own horizons and receive accolades for furthering their journeys.
+This sculptural filigree process I pioneered is one of the things I most love to teach because, in continually breaking new ground in a centuries-old metalsmithing technique, I’ve opened up whole worlds for my students to expand their own horizons and receive accolades for furthering their journeys.

 3D filigree pendant on a Roman chain, 2016; 18k and 22k gold, sterling silver, fine